python4ESAC/python4ESAC/source/plotting/matplotlib.rst

 posters it's better to use a vector format like ps, pdf or svg.
 There can be small differences between the plot you see on the screen and a saved pdf or ps version, so check the saved version looks as you expect.
-(Often the saved vector format version will look better!)
+Often the saved vector format version will look better!
+However, plotting a large number of datapoints often results in a huge filesize.
+A possible workaround might be plotting while adding the ``rasterize=True`` option.
+If this does not help, a way out might be to save it to a png file and embed the bitmap in a eps file afterwards.
+This destroys the purpose of a vector format, but some journals require plots in eps format and with a small file size.

 You can also save a plot using the button in the plotting window.